nfdi4plants/nfdi4plants.knowledgebase/src/docs/DataHUB-Manual/datahub-data-publications-cqc.md

 ### CQC step 2 fails

 _CQC step 2_ **(11)**, is the most common step to fail.
 This step contains a set of critical quality checks that **MUST** pass in order for the ARC to be eligible for publication, and a set of non-critical checks that signify metadata quality.
 Only failed critical tests lead to a failed CQC pipeline.
 If this happens, investigate the failed tests in the _Test tab_ **(13)**, and fix the issues based on the information displayed there.
-An example could for example be a person not having a First name in your investigation metadata.
+An example could for example be a person not having a first name in your investigation metadata.
 Commit your changes and check wether the tests pass.

 ### CQC step 3 fails